bparanj/crystal/electronics/experiments/queue/inductive-filter.md

 3. Inductor Selection:
    - Larger inductors provide stronger decoupling at lower frequencies, making them suitable for specific filtering needs.

-This experiment is easily simulated in Tinkercad, allowing you to observe the decoupling effects of a series inductor on AC voltage.
+observe the decoupling effects of a series inductor on AC voltage.